thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 05 September 2022
+### Daily Rundown on Tuesday, 06 September 2022

-- The average temperature today is 23.66˚C;
+- The average temperature today is 20.29˚C;
-- With highs of 24.43˚C and lows of 14.86˚C.
+- With highs of 21.64˚C and lows of 14.1˚C.
-- You can expect heavy intensity rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->